 The castle is a 15-minute walk from Higashi Okazaki Station.

-From Meitetsu Nagoya Station take a train bound for Toyohashi and hop off at Higashi Okazaki Station.
-From Shin-Osaka, Kyoto and Tokyo Station, take Tokaido-Sanyo Shinkansen to Nagoya Station and switch to the Meitetsu-Limited Express at Meitetsu Nagoya Station.
+From Meitetsu Nagoya Station, take a train bound for Toyohashi and disembark at Higashi Okazaki Station.
+From Shin-Osaka, Kyoto and Tokyo stations, take the Tokaido-Sanyo Shinkansen to Nagoya Station and switch to the Meitetsu Limited Express at Meitetsu Nagoya Station.

-Tokugawa Ieyasu, one of Japan’s greatest rulers, was born in this castle
+Tokugawa Ieyasu, one of Japan's greatest rulers, was born here

 The castle's origins can be traced back to 1531

-Okazaki Castle Park is considered one of Japan’s best cherry blossom spots
+Okazaki Park is considered one of Japan's best cherry blossom spots

-Due to its location on the highway from Kyoto to Tokyo, Okazaki became an important city in the Edo period.
-The Castle's original foundation, moats and stonewalls still remain today.
+Due to its location on the highway from Kyoto to Tokyo, Okazaki Castle became an important city in the Edo period (1603-1867).
+The castle's original foundation, moats and stonewalls still remain today.

-As the birthplace of Tokugawa Ieyasu, the great unifier of Japan, it is no surprise to discover that all over Okazaki-jo you can find points of historic importance.
-From statues, to the well from which his first bath was drawn, the castle grounds are a mecca for anyone interested in Japan’s samurai history.
+As the birthplace of Tokugawa Ieyasu, the great unifier of Japan, it is no surprise to discover that all over Okazaki Castle you can find points of historic importance.
+From statues to the well from which his first bath was drawn, the castle grounds are a mecca for anyone interested in Japan's samurai history.

-All this history sits amidst the beautiful Castle Park.
+All this history sits amidst the beautiful Okazaki Park .
 Soak up the beauty of the tree-lined paths and moss-covered battlements.
-For more history, head to the Iyeyasu and Mikawa Bushi Museum inside Okazaki Castle.
+For more history, head to the Ieyasu and Mikawa Bushi Museum inside Okazaki Castle.

 Keep an eye out for samurai warlords wandering the grounds, entertaining guests in their armor.
 They are happy to pose for photos, so have your cameras handy.